Breast Cancer

 Modern breast cancer treatment involves a multidisciplinary approach to care, including chemotherapy, surgery, radiation, and endocrine therapy.
 Young survivors may have undergone some or all of these therapies prior to pregnancy and lactation.

-Endocrine may be recommended adjuvantly.
-Breastfeeding is contraindicated with use of aromatase inhibitors (AI’s), as they transfer readily into breastmilk and may suppress estrogen in the infant5.
+Endocrine therapies may be recommended adjuvantly.
+Breastfeeding is contraindicated with use of aromatase inhibitors (AI’s), as they transfer readily into breastmilk and may suppress estrogen in the infant per Infant Risk.
 As above, SERM’s are also contraindicated with breastfeeding.
-The Pregnancy Outcome and Safety of Interrupting Therapy for women with endocrine responsIVE breast cancer (POSITIVE) trial, which is evaluating the interruption of up to two years of endocrine therapy, will help inform discussions regarding potential for safe periods of interruption for breastfeeding6.
+The Pregnancy Outcome and Safety of Interrupting Therapy for women with endocrine responsive breast cancer (POSITIVE) trial, which is evaluating the interruption of up to two years of endocrine therapy, will help inform discussions regarding potential for safe periods of interruption for breastfeeding.4

 Breast Cancer Diagnosed During Lactation

-Due to long half lives and high transfer of cytotoxic agents into breastmilk, breastfeeding is contraindicated with chemotherapy for breast cancer8.
-Some patients may seek to express and discard milk.
-However, due to the general 4-6 month duration of breast cancer regimens, we recommend weaning prior to chemotherapy to reduce the risk of mastitis and other complications during treatment9.
-Patients should also consider the fact their infant may not want to resume breastfeeding after many months of not breastfeeding, or breastfeeding very intermittently at certain time points during chemotherapy.
-Breastmilk volume also will be decreased by chemotherapy.
+Due to long half lives and high transfer of cytotoxic agents into breastmilk, breastfeeding is contraindicated with chemotherapy for breast cancer.6 Some patients may seek to express and discard milk.
+However, pumping and discarding milk for 4-6 months of breast cancer chemotherapy regimens carries a high risk of mastitis and other complications during treatment.7 Patients should also consider the fact their infant may not want to resume breastfeeding after many months of not breastfeeding and that breastmilk volumes may be decreased by chemotherapy.
+Breastfeeding intermittently at certain points during chemotherapy may be possible depending on the agent used.
+Patients should be engaged in shared decision making about weaning prior to initiating chemotherapy for breast cancer.

 References